 I love it because I’m lazy.
 Paula only uses actives proven to work.
 Avoids irritants like the plague.
-Packages the whole thing in tubes that’ll keep the goodies stable.
+Packages everything in tubes that’ll keep the goodies stable.

-Saves a girl hours deciphering labels trying to find the gem in a sea of duds.
+Saves a girl hours deciphering ingredient labels trying to find the gem in a sea of duds.

-Key Ingredients in Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum
+What’s In Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum?

 Retinol is the real deal.
 One of the very few things that REALLY reduces wrinkles.

 You don’t even need a ton of it to do the job.
 A 2007 study found that a topical 0.4% retinol lotion applied up to 3 times a week for 24 weeks “improves fine wrinkles associated with natural aging“.

 Retinol reduces the wrinkles you already have.
 Plus, it prevents new ones from forming.
 It does this in three different ways: